Investment Management Proposal

 A more detailed explanation can be found at: https://gf-wealth.com/about/core-values

-Eric M. Freckman, CFP®, is the Managing Partner of Guillaume & Freckman Inc. He has 17 years of experience in the financial planning industry and holds a bachelor’s degree in business from Taylor University in Upland Indiana.
+Eric M. Freckman, CFP®, CKA® is the Managing Partner of Guillaume & Freckman Inc. He has 20 years of experience in the financial planning industry and holds a bachelor’s degree in business from Taylor University in Upland Indiana.
 Eric has maintained his CERTIFIED FINANCIAL PLANNER™ designation since 2003.

-Eric and his wife Jen live in Rolling Meadows with their 4 kids.
-Olivia is 8, Josiah is 6, Cade is 3 and Kaylee was adopted at birth in July 2016.
+Eric and his wife Jen live in Inverness with their 4 kids.
+Olivia is 11, Josiah is 9, Cade is 6 and Kaylee, now 4, was adopted at birth in July 2016.
 Eric and Jen are also very involved in their local church.
 They currently lead a small group for newly married couples and previously did youth ministry for 14 years.
 They also had a great experience with Safe Families and have had over 10 kids stay in their home for up to six months.

-Michael T. McKevitt, CFP®, is the Director of Financial Planning for Guillaume & Freckman Inc. He has 9 years of experience in the financial planning industry and holds a bachelor’s degree in business from Taylor University in Upland Indiana.
+Michael T. McKevitt, CFP®, CKA®, RICP® is the Director of Financial Planning for Guillaume & Freckman Inc. He has 12 years of experience in the financial planning industry and holds a bachelor’s degree in business from Taylor University in Upland Indiana.
 Mike has maintained his CERTIFIED FINANCIAL PLANNER™ designation since 20 12.

-Mike lives in Wheaton with his wife, Whitney, and their three children – Dylan, Cameron and Sadie.
+Mike lives in Wheaton with his wife, Whitney, and their four children – Dylan, Cameron, Sadie and Cora.
 When he isn’t chasing his kids around, he can be found working on a project in their house or yard.
-Mike and Whitney are active in their church, lead a small group for young families and serve on the board of a local non-profit.
+Mike and Whitney are active in their church and serve on the board of a local non-profit.